com-480-data-visualization/com-480-project-analaktycs/README.md

   * Directed graph with edges going from winners to losers.
   * Ability to select specific generation.
   * Ability to rearrange winners and losers with respect to features such as their types, if they are legendary or not and others to be defined.
-  * Ability to hover over the pokemons to see display pokemon card containing both brief textual description and spider chart of his main features.
+  * Ability to hover over the pokemons to  display pokemon card containing both brief textual description and spider chart of his main features.

 * __Figure 3__ : Features relationships :
    * Aims at showing how chosing a specfic value for a feature will impact on another statistic.